Vitamin D Calculator

 - It plays a major role in regulating the concentration of calcium and phosphate;

-- It promotes the healthy growth and remodelling of the bone;
+- It promotes the healthy growth and remodeling of the bone;

 - It reduces inflammation;